sixfeetup/scaf-fullstack-template/template/docs/development.md

    export LOG_LEVEL=debug
    export LOCAL_DEV_SETTING=custom_value
    ```

-   The `.envrc.local` file will be automatically loaded when you enter the directory (after `.envrc`), allowing you to override or add environment variables without modifying the shared `.envrc` file.

 ## Run the kubernetes cluster and the {{ copier__project_slug }} app to develop the code